 Our main building is a low-energy house that automatically regulates airflow.
 The inbuilt ventilation system reclaims the heat from the air going out and warms up the incoming air for maximum energy efficiency.
-Please keep windows closed.
+Please keep windows closed in the when it is cold.
 If there is a bad smell and you have to open the windows, make sure to close them again after a few minutes.

 We ask you not to light any candles or other open fires in your room, due to the fire hazard.
 Please also refrain from lighting incense.
 Tilorien residents have incense allergies and the smell will cause health problems.

 If you stay a week or less, do not do any laundry, in order to conserve water.
 If you stay longer, please take care to do laundry as infrequently as possible—not more than once a week.
 It is extremely helpful for us if you can bring your own towel and sheets or sleeping bag and then wash them when you get home so that we do not have to launder anything when you leave.
 However if you use sheets and towels belonging to the monastery, then please wash them before you leave.

 Smoking is not permitted anywhere on the monastery grounds.

 This is an area where many of ticks carry Lyme Disease.
 Make sure you check daily for ticks and remove them as early as possible.

 You may not bring pets to the monastery.